dcunited001/dcunited001.github.io/_drafts/gravity.md

 Similar to how the path of light curves?
 Actually this makes sense.
 - Restated: If gravitons exist, would they

+#### If energy is mass, does gravitational energy interact with space or mass in transit?

+If gravity travels at the speed of light and force is mass, and if all matter exhibits gravitational force on all other matter, then what happens to the gravitational energy between two massive objects moving away from each other, whose gravitational energy takes significant time to reach the other object?

+Would space curve for the objects in between, because of the gravitational energy in transit?
+If this gravitation energy does cause space to curve while it's in transit, does the source of the gravity affect how space curves?
+Or is the force expressed on space simply an aggregate of all the forces being transferred through that space?

+Even with the limits of relativity, one can imagine situations where the gravitational force expressed on two objects could never reach the other side, AFAIK.
+E.G. if large two objects, both traveling toward each other at half the speed of light, relative to a nearby observer, then miss each other and continue to travel at nearly half the speed of light in opposite directions, it could take nearly an eternity for the force of gravity to exert influence on the other object.

+#### How do we preserve conservation of energy with quantum gravity?

+So, it's clear that quantum gravity has some complex issues to resolve.
+Otherwise, there are loopholes under which the conservation of energy would be violated.
+This may be an indication that gravity operates via a non-local mechanism.
+Or, in other words, we need more dimensions to explain it mathematically.
+We can be fairly sure that the force that gravity exhibits travels at the speed of light over space, but does that mean all of the mechanisms of gravity operate over our 3-space?

+#### What is the nature of these other dimensions?

+So if gravity operates via mechanisms in other dimensions, how does the speed of light apply there?
+Is there some similar limit?
+What is the structure and nature of these dimensions and why do they not seem to affect existing observations?
+Have we not noticed them before because the other 3 forces do not interact with these dimensions?
+Is this a kind of compartmentalization that's required to prevent quantum gravity from creating dependency issues?
+By this, I mean it may be mathematically simpler if gravity operates on a different space than the space it manipulates.

 ### Nobel Worthy Gravity Waves